How does the body language of an alpha male look like?

 Hillary bolts off the stage like a schoolkid, while he stays grounded and lets everyone else come to him.
 Who looks presidential?
 I’m pretty confident that was rehearsed and done on purpose, and it was a great move.

-There is some overlap and some “good for both genders” body language of course.
+There is some overlap and some “good for both genders” body language here.

 Good posture is a must for both genders.